 The General Meeting approved the remuneration guidelines and the amendments thereto pertaining to the Board of Directors and the Supervisory Board in a separate agenda item.

-2.7.2.
-The Board of Directors must evaluate its own performance in a given business year.
-The Board of Directors evaluated its own performance in a given business year.
+2.7.2 The Board of Directors must evaluate its own performance in a given business year.